 It’s important to understand that you can’t build or rebuild your credit only by applying for a credit card.
 Make small purchases with your card each month, then pay off the full balance by the due date every month.
 Be sure to keep your spending low compared to the credit limit on your account.
 Using less than 20% of your available credit and making on-time payments with all of your creditors will help your credit score improve.
 The process of building or establishing good credit will take time.
 You’ll start to notice improvements within the first few months.

 Some people worry that applying for a credit card will further hurt their credit score.
-Getting pre-qualified for a credit card does not have a significant negative effect on your credit history.
-Pre-qualification results in a “soft inquiry” on your credit report, which will have a temporary and usually unnoticeable effect on your credit score.
+Getting pre-qualified for a credit card does not have a significant adverse effect on your credit history.
+A pre-qualification will result in a “soft inquiry” on your credit report.
+This will have a temporary and usually unnoticeable impact on your credit score.

 As previously mentioned, multiple credit cards can be used to build or rebuild your credit history.
 You’ll want to evaluate which option is best for you.
 To do so, you’ll need to understand the differences in secured credit cards, unsecured credit cards, and prepaid debit cards.